 So, what do you do if you want to get rid of your swimming pool’s high levels of phosphates, but you don’t want to purchase a phosphate remover?
 What then?

 One of the best methods for preventing excess phosphate growth is to take care of your pool as best you can.
 Balance your chemical levels on a regular basis (pH, chlorine, alkalinity levels, etc.).
-If you live in an area that’s constantly sunny and you have high phosphate growth, you should be brushing your swimming pool regularly (at least weekly) to prevent algae buildup too.
+If you live in a constantly sunny area and you have high phosphate growth, you should be brushing your swimming pool regularly (at least weekly) to prevent algae buildup too.

-If you ever see things like bugs, sticks, leaves, frogs, or other debris, get rid of it as soon as you notice it.
-In order to be more on top of eliminating waste as quickly as possible, empty your pool’s skimmer baskets regularly.
-This will help you get rid of that harmful junk quicker while also encouraging water circulation.
+If you ever see things like bugs, sticks, leaves, frogs, or other debris, get rid of them as soon as you notice them.
+To be more on top of eliminating waste as quickly as possible, empty your pool’s skimmer baskets regularly.
+This will help you get rid of that harmful junk quicker and encourage water circulation.

 On the other hand, if you’re ever doing lawn work outside, be very mindful of your surroundings.
-You don’t want grass, fertilizer, or other debris ending up in your swimming pool and contributing to the high phosphate levels.
+You don’t want grass, fertilizer, or other debris ending up in your swimming pool, contributing to the high phosphate levels.

 Although it’s entirely up to you as the pool owner if you want to use a phosphate remover or not, it’s essential to realize that there are other options — from algaecides to chlorine to other sanitizers — so don’t feel boxed in by the idea of a phosphate.

 The bottom line?
 Phosphate removers aren’t necessary for the success of your swimming pool.
-No matter what you choose, the most important thing is that you’re getting the most out of your swimming pool and not letting algae get in the way of your fun.
+No matter your choice, the most important thing is that you’re getting the most out of your swimming pool and not letting algae get in the way of your fun.